lsst-dm/dm_dev_guide/cpp/boost.rst

 * ``tokenizer``

 Most other Boost libraries may be used after appropriate design review.
-Particular caution should be used when the library involves substantial template metaprogramming or requires linking (is not listed on the above page as *"Build & Link ....
-Header-only"*).
+Particular caution should be used when the library involves substantial template metaprogramming or requires linking.
 Among others, the following libraries fall into the extra-caution category:

 * ``Fusion``